Connecticut Court Records

 Identify The Right Court

 The criminal division of the superior courts generally handles all criminal cases for the state of Connecticut.
-As stated earlier, these superior courts are spread out across 13 judicial districts, 20 geographical areas, and 12 juvenile district locations.
-Therefore, the first step for interested parties who wish to access criminal court records in person is identifying the particular court where the case in question was filed.
+These superior courts are spread out across 13 judicial districts, 20 geographical areas, and 12 juvenile district locations.
+Therefore, one of the possible first steps for interested parties who wish to access criminal court records in person is identifying the particular court where the case in question was filed.
 Directions to and contact information for the courthouses in all these locations can be gleaned from an online courthouse directory which is maintained and updated by the state of Connecticut judicial branch as a means of aiding members of the public with this step.

 Gather Case Information

-After the right court has been located, parties who wish to access criminal court records will be required to provide the record custodian with any relevant information necessary to facilitate a records search.
+After the right court has been located, parties who wish to access criminal court records are typically expected to provide the record custodian with any relevant information necessary to facilitate a records search.
 This information usually includes the case name and case docket number.
 Interested parties may access and obtain case docket numbers online by utilizing the Case Look-Up function provided by the state of Connecticut’s judicial branch.

 Visit the Court Record Custodian